Followers

 The best evidence to date suggests that Abraham and his Hebrew ancestors spoke the languages of the peoples among whom they lived.
 Some of Abraham's ancestors spoke early Nilo-Saharan languages, some of which are now extinct.
 Abraham and his immediate family would have spoken Ancient Akkadian, the oldest known Semitic language.
 This explains why Akkadian roots are found in the oldest layers of the Genesis material.

-Abraham probably spoke more than one language.
-He would have known the Akkadian of the Tigris-Euphrates River Valley where he grew up, and he would have known the closely related languages of some peoples living in Anatolia, Canaan, Arabia, and the Nile Valley.
+Abraham probably spoke more than one language and had men in his household who were scribes and translators.
+He would have known the Akkadian of Mesopotamia where he grew up, and he would have been familiar with the related languages of his Hebrew kinsmen living in Anatolia, Canaan, Arabia, and the Nile Valley.

 The evidence of linguistics, history, archaeology, anthropology, and the Book of Genesis suggests that Abraham's Hebrew ancestors were widely dispersed in the Fertile Crescent and the Ancient Near East.
 Much is known about these ruler-priests.
 They are called the "mighty men of old" because they were kingdom builders who regarded themselves as divinely appointed to disperse and populate the earth.
 They spread out of Africa along major water systems and mountain ranges.
 They built fortifications at high elevations near permanent water systems.
 These royal complexes included palaces, temples, treasuries and housing for priests and warriors.
 They established trade, married only within their caste (caste endogamy), spread belief in the High God though he was known by different names.